Horrocks Barracks: 1945 – 1992: British Use (Horrocks Barracks)

 1957 marked the 700th anniversary of the castle and Her Majesty Queen Elizabeth II gifted the community a pair of Thames swans, handed over by Major J L Jordan, OC 211 MCAG RE BAOR, in June 1957.

 In 1959 the British Forces handed back the Schloss itself to the Federal Republic of Germany.
-It was then purchased by the City of Paderborn June 25, 1964. and it was officially handed over to the community July 19, 1964.
+It was then purchased by the City of Paderborn 25 June 1964. and it was officially handed over to the community 19 July 1964.

-The NAAFI shop at Schloss Neuhaus was in the spotlight November 28, 1981, when a 2-year-old child, Katrice Lee, went missing during a shopping expedition with her family.
+The NAAFI shop at Schloss Neuhaus was in the spotlight 28 November 1981, when a 2-year-old child, Katrice Lee, went missing during a shopping expedition with her family.

+The NAAFI shop building as well as the NAAFI Bulk Issue Store buildings were handed back to the German authorities in November 1985.
+Before, the NAAFI shop moved to its present location at Sennelager and was officially opened 16 April 1985 by Brigadier Eric M Westropp, Commander 33 Armoured Brigade.

-Horrocks Barracks closed, after 47 years, July 20, 1992.
+Horrocks Barracks closed, after 47 years, 20 July 1992, when Brigadier Arthur G Denaro, Commander 33 Armoured Brigade, handed over the keys to the Mayor of Paderborn.

 1992 – present: Landesgartenschau 1994

 The whole Schloss-area was handed back to the German authorities in 1992 to create what was the "Landesgartenschau 1994".
 211 MCAG RE undertook the construction of six twin city partnership gardens as a Military Aid to the Civil Community (MACC) task.

 The former NAAFI-shop-building was first known as the "Bürgerhaus" and nowadays as the "Schlosshalle".